+Electricity

-Electricity Repair category 2 Notes Aspects of the electrical installation are of an older style.
-Sockets and switches are of mixed age and there is an electrical socket located within the bathroom which is not recommended practice.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Repair category 2

+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Some upgrading should be anticipated and budgeted for.
+Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary